CoderTristan/Ideas/README.md

 jobs under 18 or low level like intern or apprentice

-random travel ai generator with description
+random travel ai generated description

-ai generator for athlete recovery sleep nutrition chance of injury for specific training goals training and sport

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed